-The York Minster Revealed project is a five-year project generously supported by the Heritage Lottery Fund (HLF), scheduled for completion in early summer 2016.
-It is the largest restoration and conservation project of its kind in the UK and will transform York Minster as a visitor attraction whilst conserving its world-class stonework and stained glass for generations to come.
+York Minster Revealed is a five-year project, generously supported by the Heritage Lottery Fund (HLF), and due to be completed in early summer 2016.
+It’s the largest restoration and conservation project of its kind in the UK and will transform your visit to York Minster as well as conserving its world-class stonework and stained glass for generations to come.

 Your entrance ticket is valid for a year so you can make more than one visit and witness the project take shape and transform the Minster over time.
 To find out more about the project visit http://www.yorkminsterrevealed.org

-The medieval stained glass York Minster’s Great East Window has been described as the English equivalent of the Sistine Chapel.
-Visitors can see some of the newly conserved panels up close in a new gallery housed in a contemporary metallic ‘Orb’ within York Minster’s historic East End.
+The medieval stained glass of York Minster’s Great East Window has been described as the English equivalent of the Sistine Chapel.
+View some of the newly conserved panels up close in our gallery housed in a contemporary design metallic ‘Orb’ within York Minster’s historic East End.

-The Orb is a 10 metre wide, 3 metre tall dome that has been installed to the East of York Minster’s Quire, directly below the Great East Window.
-Visitors will walk inside The Orb to see displays of five newly-conserved panels taken from the Great East Window – four permanently on display and one which will change each month during the Orb’s three year tenancy of the space.
+The Orb is a ten metre wide by three metre tall dome that has been installed in the East of York Minster’s Quire, directly below the Great East Window.
+You can actually walk inside The Orb to see displays of five newly-conserved panels taken from the Great East Window.
+Four of the stained glass panels are permanently on display and one is changed each month.

 The panels are the brainchild of unsung British artist, John Thornton.
 They are of such international importance that this collection is comparable with an exhibition of Rembrandt or Vermeer.
 Find out more >